 All and any part of written Confidential Information (including information incorporated in computer software or held in electronic storage media) together with any analyses, compilations, studies, reports or other documents or materials prepared by the Receiving Party or on its behalf, which reflect or are prepared from any of the Confidential Information provided by the Disclosing Party, must be returned to the Disclosing Party or destroyed by the Receiving Party, as directed and when requested by the Disclosing Party at any time, or when the Receiving Party's need for that information has ended or when these Supply Terms expire or terminate, whichever is earlier.
 In the event of destruction, the Receiving Party shall certify in writing to the Disclosing Party within thirty (30) calendar days that destruction has been accomplished.
 The Receiving Party shall make no further use of that Confidential Information nor retain that Confidential Information in any form whatsoever.

-The Parties acknowledge that the provisions of this clause 20 continue in full force and effect regardless of variations, assignments or termination of other provisions of these Supply Terms.
-The obligation to maintain the confidentiality of the Confidential Information and the undertakings and obligations in this clause 20 continue until the later of two (2) years after the expiry or termination of these Supply Terms, or when the information ceases to be confidential.
+The Parties acknowledge that the provisions of this clause 20 continue in full force and effect regardless of variations, assignments or termination of other provisions of this Agreement.
+The obligation to maintain the confidentiality of the Confidential Information and the undertakings and obligations in this clause 20 continue until the later of two (2) years after the expiry or termination of this Agreement, or when the information ceases to be confidential.

-Notwithstanding anything in this clause 20, the Access Provider may collect information about the Access Seeker and about the Access Seeker Customers.
-The information may be obtained from the Access Seeker and others or generated with the Access Provider’s Network when the Access Seeker or anyone else uses the Access Provider’s Services.
+Notwithstanding anything else in this clause 20, the Access Provider may collect and further process information about the Access Seeker and the Access Seeker Customers.
+The information may originate from the Access Seeker, other persons or generated by the Access Provider’s Network or its systems in connection with the supply and use of the Services.

 The Access Provider may (subject to clause 20.2):

-hold the information and share it with its employees, contractors and other agents, but only where this is necessary to enable the Access Provider to provide the Access Seeker with Services, send the Access Seeker invoices, check that the Access Seeker’s responsibilities are being met, or otherwise to administer and enforce the Supply Terms;
+hold the information and share it with its officers, employees, contractors, suppliers, vendors or other agents, but only where this is necessary to enable the Access Provider to provide the Access Seeker with Services, send the Access Seeker invoices, check that the Access Seeker’s responsibilities are being met, or otherwise exercise its rights or perform its obligations, administer and enforce the terms of the Agreement;

 share with Access Seekers any information needed to enable the Access Seeker to send or receive messages of any kind through those networks;